 - 1. A personnel file is defined as papers, documents, and reports pertaining to a particular employee that are used or have been used by an employer to make employment decisions concerning an employee (particularly any adverse employment action). - 2.
-Personnel files must be kept in a locked, secured location and be accessed only by those with a "need to know." - 3.
-Medical records are papers, documents and reports prepared by a physician, psychiatrist or psychologist that are in the possession of an employer and are work-related or upon which an employer relies to make employment-related decisions. - 4.
-Medical records should not be maintained as part of the personnel file and should be kept separately in a locked, secured location. - 5.
+Personnel files must be kept in a locked, secured location and be accessed only by those with a "need to know."

+- 3. Medical records are papers, documents and reports prepared by a physician, psychiatrist or psychologist that are in the possession of an employer and are work-related or upon which an employer relies to make employment-related decisions. - 7.
+Medical records should not be maintained as part of the personnel file and should be kept separately in a locked, secured location. - 8.
 Employers must allow a current employee to inspect his/her personnel file within seven (7) days of a written request and also permit that employee to copy the file at the time of the inspection.
-Former employees have a right to inspect their file within ten (10) days of a written request if the employer receives the request within one (1) year of the employee's departure.

-- 6. Inspection of the personnel file by a former employee must take place at a mutually agreed upon location.
-If the employer and former employee cannot agree on a location, the employer has ten (10) days from the date of receiving the written request to mail a copy to the former employee. - 7.
-Employers must provide employees with a copy of "any documentation of any disciplinary action imposed on the employee" within one (1) business day after the discipline is imposed. - 8.
-Employers must "immediately provide" an employee with a copy of "any documented notice of that employee's termination of employment." - 9.
+Former employees have a right to inspect their file within ten (10) days of a written request if the employer receives the request within one (1) year of the employee's departure. - 9.
+Inspection of the personnel file by a former employee must take place at a mutually agreed upon location.
+If the employer and former employee cannot agree on a location, the employer has ten (10) days from the date of receiving the written request to mail a copy to the former employee. - 10.
+Employers must provide employees with a copy of "any documentation of any disciplinary action imposed on the employee" within one (1) business day after the discipline is imposed. - 11.
+Employers must "immediately provide" an employee with a copy of "any documented notice of that employee's termination of employment." - 12.
 Employers are required to include in every documented disciplinary action, notice of termination and performance evaluation, a "clear and conspicuous" statement that an employee may submit a written statement explaining his/her position if he/she disagrees with any information in the above-mentioned documents.
-The employee's statement must be maintained as part of the employee's personnel file and must be included in "any transmittal or disclosure from the personnel file to a third party." - 10.
-The Connecticut Department of Labor has new flexibility and discretion to decide a penalty for violation of the Act: up to \$500 for a first violation related to an individual employee or former employee and up to \$1000 for subsequent violations relating to that individual employee or former employee.
-In deciding upon a penalty, the Labor Commissioner is to consider all factors to "insure immediate and continued compliance," including the character and degree of impact of the violation and any prior violations. - 11.
-Disclosure of personnel or medical insurance information of a present or former employee to other parties without a written authorization from the employee is generally forbidden. - a.
-Information that may be disclosed without a written authorization is verification of dates of employment, job title, and salary. - b.
-Written authorizations should contain a release of liability. - 12.
-References should only be provided, if at all, only after a written authorization is obtained from the employee, and should only contain relevant and truthful job-related information.
+The employee's statement must be maintained as part of the employee's personnel file and must be included in "any transmittal or disclosure from the personnel file to a third party." - 13.
+The Connecticut Department of Labor has discretion to decide a penalty for violation of the Act: up to \$500 for a first violation related to an individual employee or former employee and up to \$1000 for subsequent violations relating to that individual employee or former employee.
+In deciding upon a penalty, the Labor Commissioner is to consider all factors to "insure immediate and continued compliance," including the character and degree of impact of the violation and any prior violations.

+- 14. Disclosure of personnel or medical insurance information of a present or former employee to other parties without a written authorization from the employee is generally forbidden.
+The only information that may be disclosed without a written authorization is verification of dates of employment and job title. - 12.
+References should only be provided, if at all, only after a written authorization (containing a release of liability) is obtained from the employee, and should only contain relevant and truthful job-related information.

-F. Criminal History Requests to Employees or Applicants
+F. Criminal History Requests to Applicants or Employees